-Failure to obtain regulatory approval outside the U.S. will prevent us from marketing our drug candidates in non-U.S. markets.
+Failure to obtain regulatory approval outside the U.S. will prevent us from marketing our drug candidates in non- U.S. markets.

 We may attempt to market certain of our drug candidates in non-U.S. markets.
 In order to market our drug candidates in the European Union and many other non-U.S. jurisdictions, we must obtain separate regulatory approvals.
 We have had limited interactions with non-U.S. regulatory authorities, the approval procedures vary among countries and can involve additional testing, and the time required to obtain approval may differ from that required to obtain FDA approval or clearance.
-Approval or clearance by the FDA does not ensure approval by regulatory authorities in other countries, and approval by one or more non-U.S. regulatory authorities does not ensure approval by other regulatory authorities in other countries, and approval by one or more non-U.S. regulatory authorities does not ensure approval by other regulatory authorities in other countries, regulatory approvals, regulatory approval process may include all of the risks associated with obtaining FDA approval or clearance.
+Approval or clearance by the FDA does not ensure approval by regulatory authorities in other countries, and approval by one or more non-U.S. regulatory authorities does not ensure approval by other regulatory authorities in other countries or by the FDA.
+The non-U.S. regulatory approval process may include all of the risks associated with obtaining FDA approval or clearance.
 If we pursue non-U.S. regulatory approvals, we may not obtain them on a timely basis, if at all.
 If we pursue non-U.S. regulatory approvals, our failure to receive necessary approvals to commercialize our drug candidates in a given market could have a material adverse effect on our business, financial condition, results of operations, and prospects.